yuzhego/run-time-comparision/README.md

 # run-time-comparison

-The program compares the execution time of insertion, deletion and search between ArrayList and HashMap.
+The program compares the execution time of insertion, deletion and search between ArrayList and HashMap using self-implemented random class.